Contributed By FeldensMadruga

 In some cases, the conspiracy to commit crimes may be considered as a crime of criminal association in itself.

-The crime of money laundering is defined under the anti-money laundering Law (Law n.
-9,613/98) as the concealment or disguise of the true nature, origin, location, disposition, movement or ownership of assets, rights and values that result directly or indirectly from a criminal offence.
+The crime of money laundering is defined under the Anti-money Laundering Law (Law No 9,613/1998) as the concealment or disguise of the true nature, origin, location, disposition, movement or ownership of assets, rights and values that result directly or indirectly from a criminal offence.

-As indicated in the discussion on concealment above, although the crime of money laundering requires a predicate offence, any criminal offence (including misdemeanours) can be a predicate offence.
+As indicated in the discussion in 3.11 Concealment, although the crime of money laundering requires a predicate offence, any criminal offence (including misdemeanours) can be a predicate offence.

-As a member of FATF, the Brazilian anti-money laundering law follows international standards and imposes obligations of client identification, record keeping and communication of financial operations to competent authorities, both under objective and subjective standards.
+As a member of the Financial Action Task Force (FATF), Brazil follows international standards and imposes obligations of client identification, record-keeping and communication of financial operations to competent authorities, both under objective and subjective standards, in its Anti-money Laundering Law.

-Failure to comply with the prevention of money-laundering obligations may subject legal entities and individuals to administrative sanctions that include a warning, the withdrawal or suspension of the authorisation of the legal entity or individual to function or to conduct the specific activity, and financial fines not exceeding: (i) twice the value of the operation; (ii) twice the real profit obtained or that could possibly be obtained from the operation; or (iii) R$20 million.
+Failure to comply with the prevention of money-laundering obligations may subject legal entities and individuals to administrative sanctions that include a warning, the withdrawal or suspension of authorisation of the legal entity or individual to function or to conduct the specific activity, and financial fines not exceeding:

-COAF is also responsible for regulating and overseeing individuals and legal entities that are subject to the terms of the anti-money laundering law but which do not have a specific regulator.
+The UIF is responsible for receiving communications under the Anti-money Laundering Law.
+The UIF is also responsible for regulating and overseeing individuals and legal entities that are subject to the terms of the Anti-money Laundering Law but which do not have a specific regulator.

 Defences for white-collar offences are assessed on a case-by-case basis.
 According to the Clean Companies Act, the existence of an effective compliance programme may mitigate a final penalty in an administrative proceeding.
 However, corporations are not in general subject to criminal liability, therefore a compliance programme is not relevant.

-There are no exempt industries or sectors for white-collar crimes offences.
+There are no exempt industries or sectors for white-collar criminal offences.

-As for de minimis exceptions specifically regarding tax crimes, the Brazilian Supreme Court understands that if the amount of taxes owed together with related fines does not exceed R$20,000.00 (approximately US$5,000) such tax evasion does not amount to a criminal offence.
+As for de minimis exceptions specifically regarding tax crimes, the Brazilian Supreme Court has decided that if the amount of taxes owed together with related fines does not exceed BRL20,000 (approximately USD5,000), such tax evasion does not amount to a criminal offence.

-As indicated in the discussion regarding plea agreements, where the defendant cooperates with the prosecution in cases involving criminal organisations and meets the necessary standards a judge may grant a judicial pardon, reduce the prison sentence by up to two-thirds or substitute imprisonment with a restriction of rights punishment.
+As indicated in the discussion regarding plea agreements (see 2.8 Plea Agreements), where the defendant co-operates with the prosecution in cases involving criminal organisations and meets the necessary standards, a judge may grant a judicial pardon, reduce the prison sentence by up to two thirds or substitute imprisonment with a restriction-of-rights punishment.

-Leniency agreements under the antitrust law (Law n.
-12,529/2011) are negotiated with the Brazilian antitrust authority (Economic Defence Council – CADE) and, for criminal purposes, with the federal prosecution.
+Leniency agreements under the antitrust law (Law No 12,529/2011) are negotiated with the Brazilian antitrust authority (Economic Defence Council – CADE) and, for criminal purposes, with the federal prosecution.

-If the entity self-discloses and cooperates with the authorities and the result of such cooperation leads to the identification of others involved in the offences and to documents that prove such illicit conduct, the entity may enter into a leniency agreement that may result in the termination of the administrative action (if CADE was not previously aware of the illicit conduct) or to the reduction from one-third to two-thirds of the applicable administrative fine.
-Leniency agreements and their benefits will depend on whether the company or individual is the first to come forward, although other benefits are also available for those who do not fall in this category.
+If the entity self-discloses and co-operates with the authorities, and the result of such co-operation leads to the identification of others involved in the offences and to documents that prove such illicit conduct, the entity may enter into a leniency agreement that may result in the termination of the administrative action (if CADE was not previously aware of the illicit conduct) or to a reduction from one third to two thirds off the applicable administrative fine.
+Leniency agreements and their benefits will depend on whether the company or individual is the first to come forward, although other benefits are also available for those who do not fall into this category.
 For criminal purposes, a leniency agreement under the antitrust law may result in non-prosecution of the criminal conduct.

-Similarly, self-disclosure and cooperation may also lead to a leniency agreement under the Clean Company Act if such cooperation results in: (i) the identification of others involved in the offence and (ii) the timely submission of information and documents that prove the illicit conduct.
+Similarly, self-disclosure and co-operation may also lead to a leniency agreement under the Clean Company Act if such co-operation results in:

 A judge may not consider the same circumstances in more than one phase of the sentencing process so as to increase the penalty imposed on the individual.

-In the event of a plea agreement, the judge must follow the guidelines established by article 68, mentioned above, and then decide upon the application of the benefits provided under article 4th of Law n.
-12,850/2013.
+In the event of a plea agreement, the judge must follow the guidelines established by Article 68, mentioned here, and then decide upon the application of the benefits provided under Article 4 of Law No 12,850/2013.